12 Best Dog-Friendly Beaches in New Jersey

 4. Gateway National Recreation Area (On Leash)

-Northern New Jersey is graced with a section of the 27,000-acre Gateway National Recreation Area that stretches from New York’s Staten Island to Sandy Hook.
-It's lush with green spaces, sandy beaches, and nature trails, and visitors and their pets love to swim, hike, bird-watch, and boat, among other fun activities.
+Northern New Jersey is graced with a section of the 27,000-acre Gateway National Recreation Area that stretches from New York's Staten Island to Sandy Hook.
+It's lush with green spaces, sandy beaches, and nature trails.
+Visitors and their pets love to swim, hike, bird-watch, and boat, among other fun activities.

 While dogs are welcome year-round, not every area is accessible to pooches full time.
-The bayside beaches (found on Plum Island and Horseshoe Cove) are your best bets for an impromptu visit, as they allow dogs in every season.
+The bayside beaches (found on Plum Island and Horseshoe Cove) are your best bets for an impromptu visit, as they allow dogs in every season, as long as they're kept on a leash.

 The area's oceanside beaches, however, are open to canines only during the offseason (from September 15th to March 15th) in an effort to protect the endangered piping plovers that build their nests here.